 - Malware or Web Security – Required for the Virus Scanner service.

-- Advanced Threat Protection – To use ATP, both Energize Updates and either the Malware or Web Security Service subscription are required.
+- Advanced Threat Protection – To use ATP, both an Energize Updates and an ATP subscription are required.

 Virus Scanner in the Firewall for Web Traffic